mattroumaya/surveymonkey/README.md

 obtain their OAuth token, more generally, please send to Sam or submit a pull request.*

-If you did this successfully, the token should print when you run `Sys.getenv("sm_oauth_token")`.
+If this is set up successfully, the token will print when you run `getOption("sm_oauth_token")`.
 Guard this token: don’t share it and don’t commit it in any repository.

+*Whew, you’re set up\!
+Give yourself a treat.*

 ### Browsing your surveys